upbound/docs/content/accounts/authentication/enable-sso.md

 - When setting up SSO in your IdP, any IdP user assigned to the Upbound SSO app will be created in the Upbound product and added as a member of the Organization with at least Member permissions on organization resources.
 This includes at a minimum, read access to things like Control Planes, Repositories, etc.
 <!-- vale on -->

-## Next steps

-SSO and Directory Sync in Upbound are effective ways to manage your user access.

-For more information, contact the Upbound support team.